-And now, in South Africa, a major metropolitan area of about 3.7 million people is preparing for “Day Zero,” when it runs out of water.
+And now, in South Africa, a major metropolitan area of about 3.7 million people came close to “Day Zero,” when it almost ran out of water.

 “For now it feels like the biggest focus is on getting through the remainder of this year.
 The next step is to somehow ensure that the city has functional, reliable, secure, and effective systems in place to ensure that when Day Zero hits, people will still have access to their 25 liters a day,” Reddy says.
 “This means testing out water distribution points, communicating to people where these points are, how one can access them, what security measures are in place to manage conflict or crime that may arise over scarce resources, and how the city will ensure that no one is able to abuse the system and take advantage of it to get more than their allocated share.”

 Reddy says South Africa is working to ensure new and additional water is made available to the city.
 A new dam is in the works, a previously unused underground water aquifer is being tapped, and desalination plants are under construction.
-But many of these projects are behind schedule – and none are expected to be operational until the second half of the year at the earliest, months after “Day Zero” arrives.
+But many of these projects are behind schedule – and none are expected to be operational until the second half of the year at the earliest.

 “Whatever can be done to ensure water is brought to Cape Town, it must now be done, even if costs are high,” she says, even if that means “shipping or trucking in water from other parts of the country, [or] paying other countries with more technical experience in such matters to build accelerated desalination plants.”